 Its hard to imagine the Mike Tyson we know now-a-days to be the dreaded, but in his prime he was considered unbeatable and he truly terrified his opponents.
-It also helped that he played up his reputation by walking into the ring without music and unrelentingly staring down his opponent, psychologically unnerving them.
-Oh yeah, he hitbloody hard too◊
+It also helped that he played up his reputation by walking into the ring without music while unrelentingly staring down his opponent, psychologically unnerving them.
+Oh yeah, he hitbloody hard too◊.

 Many successful military commanders have been this to their opponents.
 Napoleon terrified his enemies, as did Lord Horatio Nelson, to give two examples from the Napoleonic Wars.